ladiesman0x323137/hello-world/Tings/crackmes.md

 From there if we add one more character we could find a value that would be able to complete the input.
 I was able to calculate this as the ASCII character *E* and outcome with a final value of ***12513***.

-I thought that actually typing in 103 characters would be infeasible, so I used Pwntools to enter it for me.
+I thought that actually typing in 103 characters would be infeasible, so I used Pwntools.

 ### Solution